 Self Directed IRAs possess the same legal structure, contribution limits, and tax advantages.
 Self Directed IRAs are really unique.
 They enable individual investors to leverage non-traditional (alternative) investments, such as real estate, private lending, life settlements, and so much more.
 You are in control and you are able to pick the investment that is right for you.

 Investors choose Self Directed IRAs because they offer incredible flexibility and control.

-Investors often choose Self Directed IRAs because they offer incredible flexibility and control and that’s highly important in the realm of real estate investing.
-Self Directed IRAs are unique in that they make it possible to invest in what are known as “hard assets” – assets that most people are familiar with (or at least more familiar with than stocks or bonds).
-This makes it a great solution for portfolio diversification.
+Certainly control and flexibility is highly important in the realm of real estate investing.
+Self Directed IRAs are unique in that they make it possible to invest in what are known as “hard assets.”
+That makes a great solution for portfolio diversification.

-IRA Club offers no investments products or planning services.
-Always consult your attorney, your tax professional, your financial planner and any other qualified person before making any investment.
+IRA Club offers no investments, products, or planning services.
+Therefore, please consult your attorney, tax professional, financial planner, and any other qualified person before making any investments.